Definition tables¶

 -- infinite loop if it invokes the same callback.

--- Consider using minetest.swap_node instead.
+-- Consider using core.swap_node instead.

 -- default: nil